 - Experience with experiential and inquiry-based learning techniques

 - Skill-based training or certifications (Lifeguarding, EMT, etc.)

 The CIT Mentor will report to the Site Manager in Orange or Wake County.

 A formal review will be conducted by the supervisor to establish and assess progress against employee goals.
 Ongoing feedback provided through regular supervision and work plan development/review sessions.

 Office Location, Hours, Travel

-The work of the Summer Camp Counselor is typically performed at our Durham, Orange, and Wake County locations.
+The work of the Orange CIT Mentor is typically performed at our Orange County location.
+The work of the Wake CIT Mentor is typically performed at our Wake County location.
 Travel to off-site locations is occasionally required.